naagaraa/metode-skripsi/src/metode/weight-moving-average/readme.md

 ### caution

 - this algorithm i'm write with my self, i'm just writing for make stand alone algorithm and place in my libraries
-- this is new method i'm added in my libraries this method implementation algorithm from [journal PENERAPAN METODE SINGLE MOVING AVERAGE UNTUK PERAMALAN PENJUALAN MAINAN ANAK](https://ejurnal.dipanegara.ac.id/index.php/sensitif/article/download/552/485/).

 ### example format data

-in below this example format data history for Algoritma SMA in array
+in below this example format data history for Algoritma WMA in array

 ```php
 // format data mentah